onflow/fcl-js/packages/fcl/README.md

 ## Install the Flow Emulator

 The Flow emulator is a lightweight tool that emulates the behaviour of the real Flow network.
-The emulator comes bundled with the `[Flow CLI](https://github.com/onflow/flow/blob/master/docs/cli.md)` .
+The emulator comes bundled with the [Flow CLI](https://github.com/onflow/flow/blob/master/docs/cli.md).
 Install the emulator by following these [instructions](https://github.com/onflow/flow/blob/master/docs/cli.md#installation).

 ## Start the Flow Emulator